Taylor Mali

-Taylor McDowell Mali (born March 28, 1965) is an American slam poet, humorist, teacher, and voiceover artist.
+Taylor McDowell Mali (born March 28, 1965) is an American slam poet, humorist, teacher and voiceover artist.

 Life

 A 12th-generation native of New York City, Taylor Mali graduated from the Collegiate School, a private school for boys, in 1983.
 He received a B.A. in English from Bowdoin College in 1987 and an M.A. in English/Creative Writing from Kansas State University in 1993.
 One of four children, his mother was children's book author Jane L. Mali, a recipient of the American Book Award, and his father was H. Allen Mali, vice president of Henry W.T.
 Mali & Co., manufacturers of pool table coverings.
-He is the great-great-grandson of John Taylor Johnston, founding president of the Metropolitan Museum of Art.
 He has married three times.
 His first wife was Rebecca Ruth Tauber (married in 1993; she died in 2004) and his second wife was Marie-Elizabeth Mundheim (married in 2006; they divorced in 2012).
 On August 11, 2013, Mali married Rachel Kahan.
 On January 2, 2015, he became a father to a baby boy, and in 2017 a baby girl.

 On January 7, 2021, the New York Times wrote about his mission to retrieve plastic bags trapped in tree branches around his Brooklyn neighborhood, using a metal painters pole with a 21-foot extension, and comparing him to Don Quixote.